 The date the animal has been impounded into our system.

 The date the animal can be adopted out.
-Animals are usually on a 5 or 10-day hold to give their owners time to find them.
-Appointments can be made for dogs who have an “Adoptable Date” in the future, however you will not be allowed to meet or take home that dog until that date has been reached.
+Animals are usually on a 5-day or 10-day hold in order to give their owners time to find them.
+Appointments cannot be made for animals who have an “Adoptable Date” in the future.

 Kennels 001-899 are at the Camarillo Shelter.